 The only thing men do not like, is being bullied, bossed around or having demands made of them.
 Women’s and men’s outlooks on relationships is vastly different.
 The largest difference is in how far ahead they plan.
 Men on the whole don’t really care what is happening tommorrow.
 I more vulgar terms most men are only thinking about their next mean and their next erection.
 They are far more pragmatic then women when it comes to relationship.
 Unless a guy says he wants a relationship to be more serious then in is he doesn’t.
 The women who are best in relationships are those who learn how to conquer the brinksmanship between breaking up and getting married.

 No man actually gets excited by the idea of marriage.
 Kids maybe, buying a car or a house together, even getting matching towels, but marriage never.
 Men only get married if they have to.
 Sometimes women obsess so much about the event it just drives men away.
-Be happy with a proper relationship and not a ring.posted about 4 years ago
+Be happy with a proper relationship and not a ring.posted over 4 years ago